jaredvacanti/jared-dot-com/content/about/_index.md

 After that, I worked at tastytrade &amp; tastyworks as a financial data scientist studying equity options &amp; futures.
 This is where I was able to develop my first local volatility models.
 These are the same models that eventually allowed me to focus solely on trading.
-Although I trade very differently today than I did then, what I learned from Tom Sosnoff was my first practical introduction to *real-world* trading &amp; *real-world* risk.
+Although I trade very differently today than I did then, what I learned from Tom Sosnoff &amp; Pete Mulmat was my first practical introduction to *real-world* trading &amp; *real-world* risk.

 I've been able to work on trading the yield curve and index options in very liquid products.
 Other than liquidity, I'm product